-You must receive services from your PCP or another Network Provider to receive benefits.
-You have the right to designate any PCP who participates in our Network and who is available to accept you or your family members.
+When you join this Plan, you must select a Primary Care Provider (PCP) from our Network of Primary Care Providers.
+To get Preferred benefits for most services, you must receive services from your PCP or another Network Provider.
+You have the right to designate any PCP who is available to accept you or your family members.
 Each family member may select a different PCP.
-For children, you may designate a pediatrician as the PCP.
-Until you make this designation, we will designate one for you.
+For instance, you may select a pediatrician for your Child.

 Your coverage does not require you to get referrals from your PCP.
-However, you must get Prior Approval for certain services (see page 7).
-For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval.
+You must get Prior Approval for certain services (see page 6).
+For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval to receive the highest level of benefits.
 This does not include Emergency Medical Services.